-- Reagent water-Reagent water is defined as a water in which an interferent is not observed at the MDL of the parameters of interest. - 6.2 Sodium thiosulfate-(ACS) Granular. - 6.3 Acetone, hexane, methanol, methylene chloride, petroleum ether (boiling range 30-60°C)-Pesticide quality or equivalent. - 6.4 Sodium sulfate-(ACS) Granular, anhydrous.
-Purify by heating at 400°C for four hours in a shallow tray. - 6.5 Florisil-PR Grade (60/100 mesh).
+- Reagent water-Reagent water is defined as a water in which an interferent is not observed at the MDL of the parameters of interest. - Acetone, hexane, isooctane, methanol, methylene chloride, petroleum ether (boiling range 30-60°C)-Pesticide quality or equivalent. - 6.3 Sodium sulfate-(ACS) Granular, anhydrous.
+Purify heating at 400°C for four hours in a shallow tray. - 6.4 Florisil-PR grade (60/100 mesh).
 Purchase activated at 1250°F and store in the dark in glass containers with ground glass stoppers or foil-lined screw caps.
 Before use, activate each batch at least 16 hours at 130°C in a foil-covered glass container and allow to cool.

-- 6.6 Ethyl ether-Nanograde, redistilled in glass if necessary. - 6.6.1 Ethyl ether must be shown to be free of peroxides before it is used as indicated by EM Laboratories Quant test strips.
-(Available from Scientific Products Co., Cat.
-No. P1126-8, and other suppliers.) - 6.6.2 Procedures recommended for removal of peroxides are provided with the test strips.
-After cleanup, 20 mL of ethyl alcohol preservative must be added to each liter of ether. - 6.7 Stock standard solutions (1.00 $\mu g/\mu L$ )-Stock standard solutions can be prepared from pure standard materials or purchased as certified solutions. - 6.7.1 Prepare stock standard solutions by accurately weighing about 0.0100 g of pure material.
-Dissolve the material in acetone and dilute to volume in a 10 mL volumetric flask.
+- Stock standard solution (1.00 $\mu$ g/ $\mu$ L)-Stock standard solutions can be prepared from pure standard materials or purchased as certified solutions. - 6.5.1 Prepare stock standard solutions by accurately weighing about 0.0100 g of pure material.
+Dissolve the material in isooctane and dilute to volume in a 120 mL volumetric flask.
 Larger volumes can be used at the convenience of the analyst.
 When compound purity is assayed to be 96% or greater, the weight can be used without correction to calculate the concentration of the stock standard.
-Commercially prepared stock standards can be used at any concentration if they are certified by the manufacturer or by an independent source. - 6.7.2 Transfer the stock standard solutions into Teflon-sealed screw-cap bottles.
+Commercially prepared stock standards can be used at any concentration if they are certified by the manufacturer or by an independent source. - 6.5.2 Transfer the stock standard solutions into Teflon-sealed screw-cap bottles.
 Store at 4°C and protect from light.
-Stock standard solutions should be checked frequently for signs of degradation or evaporation, especially just prior to preparing calibration standards from them. - 6.7.3 Stock standard solutions must be replaced after six months, or sooner if comparison with check standards indicates a problem. - 6.8 Quality control check sample concentrate-See Section 8.2.1.
+Stock standard solutions should be checked frequently for signs of degradation or evaporation, especially just prior to preparing calibration standards from them. - 6.5.3 Stock standard solutions must be replaced after six months, or sooner if comparision with check standards indicates a problem. - 6.6 Quality control check sample concentrate-See Section 8.2.1.